Molise-N/Ntshoekhe/README.md

     Docker Desktop
     Docker extension on vscode for a smooth development experience with Docker container

-**Installation and Setup(all command are linux based)**
+**Installation and Setup(all commands are linux based)**
-      this commands must be run on the vscode terminal -Create Virtual Environment using this "python -m venv env" -Install Dependencies using pip install -r requirements.txt
+      these commands must be run on the vscode terminal -Create Virtual Environment using this "python -m venv env" -Install Dependencies using pip install -r requirements.txt